 - Lodging with a local resident

-The University has its own private accommodation search engine to help you find your Clearing accommodation.
+The University has its own search engine to help you find your Clearing accommodation in the private sector if you’re not going to live in halls.

 It's called Studentpad, and every house, flat, lodging and private hall listed on it is officially registered with our Student Housing team.